Bodega Bay Bike & Pedestrian Trail

 Back to list

-This connecting 1 mile of pathway, including over 0.3 miles
+This 1 mile of pathway, including over 0.3 miles

-of boardwalk, is in the planning and design stage.
+of boardwalk, is in the planning stage.
 It goes through the County

 Birdwalk Coastal Access Regional Park, public tidelands and the right of way